 Mexico Temporary Resident Visa

-To be eligible for this visa you need to show that you have enough funds to support yourself while you are in Mexico.
-The official government website says that you need to show a minimum saving balance.
-At present that is an average monthly balance of $27,654.00 Canadian dollars over the past twelve months.
+To be eligible for this visa, you need to show that you have enough funds to support yourself while you are in Mexico.
+The official government website says that you need to show a minimum savings balance.
+At present, that is an average monthly balance of $27,654.00 Canadian dollars over the past twelve months.
 Alternatively, you can show a monthly tax-free income greater than $1,106.00 Canadian dollars during the past six months.
-There is flexibility on the source of this income, as long as it is steady and verifiable.
+There is flexibility in the source of this income as long as it is steady and verifiable.
 The visa is a 1-year visa and can be renewed for up to 4 years.
 After that, you need to apply for a permanent residency visa.

 Many people are taking advantage of the education visa in Thailand.
-This allows you to stay in Thailand while you attend many courses from self-defence to scuba diving to university level courses.
-One interesting option for the education visa is at a self-defence school.
-For around USD 1000 you can sign up for a twelve-months of self-defence classes.
+This allows you to stay in Thailand while you attend many courses, from self-defense to scuba diving to university-level courses.
+One interesting option for the education visa is at a self-defense school.
+For around USD 1000, you can sign up for a twelve-months of self-defense classes.
 Read more about this and visa options for freelancers and digital nomads in other South-East Asian countries on our blog.

-Freelancer Visa and Digital Nomad Visa Options Around the World
+Freelance Visa Countries + Digital Nomad Visa Options Around the World